Mo45/Rust-Server-Website-Template/README.md

 > - MIT License

 This is the reason why you're seeing these notices above.
 So legally, these notices shouldn't be removed from the works/files in which they're found.

+If you really need to remove copyright from your project page, become my patron on [Patreon](https://www.patreon.com/rustserversinfo) (**Pro Tier** or higher), and [contact me](https://me.gametranslation.net/) from your Patreon account.